Home/Editorial Guides/Luxembourg Free Transport Guide 2026: Airport Tram, First Class, and Border Rules

 Inside Luxembourg, second class is the easy part

 The core rule is genuinely simple.
-The official public transport page says trains, trams, and buses are free for everyone across Luxembourg.
-That applies to residents and tourists alike, which is why many visitors can move around the country without thinking about ticket machines at all.
+The official public transport page states that trains, trams, and buses are free for everyone across Luxembourg.
+This applies to both residents and tourists—so many visitors can move around the country without worrying about ticket machines.

 The practical detail that still matters is proof of identity.
 The same official page says passengers must be able to show a personal identity document if requested by the conductor.
-So while you do not normally need a ticket in second class, you should not treat the system as completely document-free.
+So while you normally don’t need a ticket in second class, you shouldn’t treat the system as completely document-free.

 First class on CFL trains still needs a paid ticket

-This is the main exception that catches people who only remember the marketing headline.
+This is the main exception that catches people who remember only the headline.
 Mobiliteit says free travel applies except in first class.
 If you choose first class on CFL trains, you still need a paid national first-class product.

 The official fares page is unusually clear here.
-National first-class prices are 3 euro for a 2-hour ticket, 6 euro for a 1-day ticket, 60 euro for a monthly pass, 500 euro for an annual pass, and 200 euro for a senior pass.
-If you do not specifically need first class, the simplest way to avoid mistakes is to stay in second class and treat the ride as free.
+National first-class prices are EUR 3 for a 2-hour ticket, EUR 6 for a 1-day ticket, EUR 60 for a monthly pass, EUR 500 for an annual pass, and EUR 200 for a senior pass.
+If you don’t specifically need first class, the simplest way to avoid mistakes is to stay in second class and treat the ride as free.

 The airport is now easier because the tram reaches it directly

 Airport access changed in a useful way when the tram extension reached Luxembourg Airport on 2 March 2025.
-The transport administration says the new Findel - Luxembourg Airport stop gives passengers a direct tram connection to the airport, with links to AVL lines 6, 16, and 29 plus RGTR lines 223, 302, 361, and 850.
+The transport administration says the new Findel - Luxembourg Airport stop provides a direct tram connection to the airport, with links to AVL lines 6, 16, 29 and RGTR lines 223, 302, 361, 850.

-That matters for visitors because the airport is no longer just a bus-based arrival point.
-The official tram page now lists Findel - Luxembourg Airport as a tram station, so a newcomer can think in terms of a connected tram-and-bus network rather than a special airport fare product.
+That matters for visitors because the airport is no longer only a bus-based arrival point.
+The official tram page now lists Findel - Luxembourg Airport as a tram station, so newcomers can think in terms of a connected tram-and-bus network rather than a special airport fare product.
 Inside Luxembourg, the free-travel rule still applies in second class.

 Border crossings are where “free” stops being simple

-There is one nuance worth remembering because it is easy to miss.
+There is one nuance worth remembering because it’s easy to miss.
 The official fare page says free travel still applies to second-class train journeys to and from Athus, Audun-le-Tiche, and Volmerange-les-Mines.
-Outside those listed rail exceptions, do not assume a free Luxembourg ride automatically covers the foreign section of your journey.
+Outside those listed rail exceptions, don’t assume that a free Luxembourg ride automatically covers the foreign part of your journey.

 A simple visitor strategy

-Luxembourg's free transport policy is real, but it works best when you understand where the free part ends.
+Luxembourg’s free transport policy is real—but it works best when you understand where the free part ends.
 Inside the country, second class is remarkably simple.
-The real planning points are first class, cross-border travel, and using the airport tram correctly.
+The key planning points are first class, cross-border travel, and using the airport tram correctly.